sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/prometheus.md

 ### Features

-**NEED TO COMPLETE** Does event-based templating apply for the Prom Pushgateway handler?
-Are there other features to add here?

 - Collect metrics via several means, including 20-year-old Nagios plugins with perfdata, and store them in Prometheus.
 - Use default Prometheus metric type, job name, and instance name or specify custom values for Sensu event metric points via metric tags.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugins